OssianEriksson/twizy-control-2021/README.md

 ## Prerequisites

-* [Ubuntu](https://ubuntu.com/) - ROS 1 is targeted at the Ubuntu 20.04 (Focal) release.
+* [Ubuntu](https://ubuntu.com/) - Ubuntu 18 is the current operating system on the Twizy.
 If your are using Windows it is recomended to dual boot Ubuntu.
-* [ROS](https://www.ros.org/) - We're currently using ROS 1 (ROS Noetic Ninjemys) which is in LTS.
+* [ROS](https://www.ros.org/) - We're currently using ROS 1 (ROS Melodic Morenia) which is the current ROS version on the Twizy.

 ## Installation